10 Proof of Income Documents Landlords Use to Verify Income

 The tenant and employer’s name and address should be checked against the information they included on the application.
 Also, landlords can call and speak with the employer to confirm this information, particularly to verify that the tenant is currently employed at this location.

-- Weekly: 52 paychecks per year
+- Weekly: 52 paychecks per year; typically paid on each Friday of the month.

-To see how much a prospective tenant makes in a year, multiply the income per pay period by the number of paychecks per year.
-Based on the example above, multiply $800 per pay cycle by 26 checks to get a yearly income of $20,800.
-Divide this number by 12 to know their gross monthly income (in this example, it would be $1,733 per month).
-This number should be greater than or equal to the amount you’ve determined as your tenant income qualifier for the tenant to afford your rental property.
+Based on the image above, multiply $800 per pay cycle by 26 checks to get a yearly income of $20,800.
+Divide this number by 12 to know their gross monthly income (in this example, it would be $1,733 monthly).

-If you haven’t decided upon the tenant income qualifier for your rental property, check out our article How to Screen Tenants for a Rental Property in 6 Steps and use the calculator under step 3.
+If you haven’t decided upon the tenant income qualifier for your rental property, check out our article How to Screen Tenants for a Rental Property in 6 Steps and use the calculator under step three.

 2. Tax Returns